Skip to content

 What am I not covered for with legal expenses insurance?

-Legal expenses insurance doesn’t cover every legal situation, exclusions include:
+Legal expenses insurance doesn’t cover every legal situation, and often come with the following exclusions:

 • Pre-existing disputes prior to the policy